kubedb/website/content/docs/v2026.6.19/guides/elasticsearch/backup/kubestash/logical/index.md

 es-quickstart-pods     ClusterIP   None             <none>        9200/TCP   3h2m
 ```

-Here, we have to use service `es-quickstart` and secret `es-quickstart-elastic-cred` to connect with the database. `KubeDB` creates an [AppBinding](/docs/v2026.6.19/guides/elasticsearch/concepts/appbinding/) CR that holds the necessary information to connect with the database.
+Here, we have to use service `es-quickstart` and secret `es-quickstart-auth` to connect with the database. `KubeDB` creates an [AppBinding](/docs/v2026.6.19/guides/elasticsearch/concepts/appbinding/) CR that holds the necessary information to connect with the database.

 **Verify AppBinding:**